uk000/goto/README.md

 #### Proxy Target Match Criteria
 Proxy target match criteria specify the URIs, headers and query parameters, matching either of which will cause the request to be proxied to the target.

 - URIs: specified as a list of URIs, with `{foo}` to be used for variable portion of a URI.
-E.g., `/foo/{f}/bar/{b}` will match URIs like `/foo/123/bar/abc`, `/foo/something/bar/otherthing`, etc. The variables are captured under the given labels (f and b in previous example).
+E.g., `/foo/{f}/bar/{b}` will match URIs like `/foo/123/bar/abc`, `/foo/something/bar/otherthing`, etc. The variables are captured under the given labels (f and b in the previous example).
 If the target is configured with `replaceURI` to proxy the request to a different URI than the original request, the `replaceURI` can refer to those capturing variables using the syntax described in this example:

   ```
   curl http://goto:8080/proxy/targets/add --data \